-Previous studies have documented diurnal variability of tropical oceanic convection (e.g. Gray and Jacobson 1977, Mapes and Houze 1993, Liu and Moncrieff 1998, and Yang and Slingo 2001) and the tropical cyclone (TC) upper-level cirrus canopy (e.g. Weikmann et al. 1977, Browner et al. 1977, and Kossin 2002).
+Previous studies have documented diurnal variability of tropical oceanic convection (e.g. Gray and Jacobson 1977; Mapes and Houze 1993; Liu and Moncrieff 1998; Yang and Slingo 2001) and the tropical cyclone (TC) upper-level cirrus canopy (e.g. Weikmann et al. 1977; Browner et al. 1977; Kossin 2002).
 Dunion et al. (2014) examined a phenomenon described as the TC diurnal cycle (TCDC) and found cyclical pulses in the satellite infrared cloud field that propagate radially outward from mature TCs.
 These diurnal pulses begin forming in the storm's inner core near the time of sunset each day and continue to move away from the storm overnight, reaching areas several hundred kilometers from the circulation center by the following afternoon.
 Dunion et al. (2014) also presented a 24-h conceptual clock that describes the TCDC evolution and predicts the approximate arrival time (LST) of TC diurnal pulses at various radii from the storm center each day.
 This conceptual clock has utility for identifying the position and evolution of TC diurnal pulses in observational datasets and numerical simulations.

 A study by Bu et al. (2014) used a pre-implementation of the 2013 operational HWRF model to examine aspects of cloud-radiative forcing (CRF) and how the modulation of atmospheric radiation by hydrometeors can influences the structure and intensity of TCs.
-Compared to runs with CRF turned off, simulations with CRF turned on (i.e., CRF-active) permitted hydrometeors to more consistently modulate longwave and shortwave radiative tendencies, especially in the TC cirrus outflow layer, with pronounced longwave cooling along the top of the outflow layer and weak longwave warming within the outflow layer.
-They found that CRF-active simulations produced storms with more convection and diabatic heating outside the eyewall, a wider eye, a broader wind field, and a stronger secondary circulation.
-Tang and Zhang (2016) used the Advanced Research version of the Weather Research and Forecasting Model (WRF ARW) to examine the impacts of the diurnally varying radiation cycle on the formation, intensity, structure, and track of 2014 Hurricane Edouard.
-They found that diurnal effects varied depending on the intensity of the tropical disturbance or TC being simulated.
-During the genesis stage, nighttime destabilization of the atmosphere occurred via radiative cooling, which promoted deep convection near the disturbance center and eventually led to TC genesis.
-For TCs, they found that in the absence of nighttime conditions (i.e. in daytime-only simulations), storms fail to develop because of a lack of nighttime cooling and destabilization that typically enhances the primary storm vortex.
-They also concluded that nighttime destabilization was a key factor in stimulating convection outside the TC inner core and can eventually promote the development of outer rainbands and even increase the size of the storm.
+Compared to runs with CRF turned off, CRF-active simulations permitted hydrometeors to more consistently modulate longwave and shortwave radiative tendencies, especially in the TC cirrus outflow layer, and produced storms with more convection and diabatic heating outside the eyewall, a wider eye, a broader wind field, and a stronger secondary circulation.
+Tang and Zhang (2016) used the Advanced Research version of the WRF Model (WRF ARW) to examine the impacts of the diurnally varying radiation cycle on the formation, intensity, structure, and track of 2014 Hurricane Edouard.
+They found that in the absence of nighttime conditions (i.e., daytime-only simulations),

+TCs fail to develop because of a lack of nighttime cooling and destabilization that typically enhances the primary storm vortex.
+They also concluded that nighttime destabilization was a key factor in stimulating convection outside the TC inner core and can eventually promote the development of outer rainbands and increasing the size of the storm.

 Navarro and Hakim (2016) used a numerical simulation to examine the role of the diurnal cycle of radiation on axisymmetric hurricane structure.
 They found coherent diurnal signals in temperature, wind, and latent heating tendency fields that account for up to 62% of the variance in the TC outflow layer and 28% of the variance in the TC boundary layer.
-They hypothesized that the TCDC is a combined response from 2 distinct circulations in the storm: a radiatively driven circulation in the outflow layer due to absorption of solar radiation and a convectively driven circulation in the lower and middle troposphere due to anomalous latent heating that is linked to a diurnal cycle of anomalous convection.
+They hypothesized that the TCDC is a combined response from two distinct circulations in the storm: a radiatively driven circulation in the outflow layer due to absorption of solar radiation and a convectively driven circulation in the lower and middle troposphere due to anomalous latent heating that is linked to a diurnal cycle of anomalous convection.